Network lab with User Mode Linux

 Testing#

 We need to wait one minute after the lab has been started.
-We can then check the routing table of various equipments.
+We can then check the routing table of various devices.
 For example, here is R1 routing table (you need to type vtysh to get Quagga console):

 vtysh@R1# show ip route